 Table of Contents:

 The reasons people try and fake a drug test vary.
-Many are on probation and trying to stay out of jail.
+Many are on probation or parole and trying to stay out of jail.
 Others are trying to get — or keep — a job.
 Regardless of the reason, it is illegal in Texas to try and cheat a drug test.
 Under Section 481.133 of the Health and Safety Code, an individual commits the offense of falsification of a drug test by knowingly or intentionally:

 (a) using or possessing with intent to use any substance or device designed to falsify drug test results.